cert-manager/website/content/en/docs/configuration/acme/dns01/azuredns.md

   selector: certman-label # This is the label that needs to be set on cert-manager pods
 ```

-Next we need to ensure the Cert-Manager pod has a relevant label to use the pod identity binding.
+Next we need to ensure the cert-manager pod has a relevant label to use the pod identity binding.
 This can be done by editing the deployment and adding the below into the `.spec.template.metadata.labels` field

 ```yaml
 spec: